 The men’s professional International Racquetball Tour (“IRT”) is operated by a Board of Directors consisting of the year-end one- and two-ranked players, one elected player representative, three independent directors and the IRT President.
 The IRT President or a designee will be present to monitor all matches and observe event conduct at all Grand Slam and Tier 1 events.
 The IRT President has final authority to resolve disputes regarding the draw, rule questions and any other IRT matters.

-All IRT events are sanctioned by USA Racquetball (“USAR”), and all participants in IRT events must be current members of USAR.
+Events in the United States are sanctioned by USA Racquetball (“USAR”).
+All participants in IRT events in the United States must be current members of USAR.

 IRT Memberships and Entry Fees